Yes, you can deliver food during the Coronavirus pandemic. Here's how!

 It is essential to keep up to date with restaurant best practices for food handling at this time.
 This includes ensuring proper sanitation of surfaces, food handlers and food preparation environments, and that all food is properly sealed in tamper‑evident packaging.

 A few extra cents to buy the right to-go packaging will end up saving you in the long run by preventing damaged food and keep items fresh for longer.
 To stand out amongst competition, you can try trendy ECO-friendly packaging as well.
-Take a look at our Take Out Essentials Guide.
 Also, clear packaging allows food delivery drivers to check orders at-a-glance before leaving the restaurant and completing the delivery.
 This will avoid and confusion or mistakes.

 For the safety of your delivery drivers and customers it may be best for them to avoid 1-1 contact with each other.
 While the customer is ordering food, make a note to ask what their preferred delivery instructions are, and ask if it is possible to leave the food in an alternative location, for example placing food at the door.